Yukichiii/Swin3D_Task/README.md

 Please refer to https://github.com/yanx27/Pointnet_Pointnet2_pytorch for S3DIS preprocessing.
 Then modify the data_root entry in the yaml files in `SemanticSeg/config/s3dis`.

 ### ScanNet 3D Detection Data
+Please refer to https://github.com/SamsungLabs/fcaf3d for ScanNet preprocessing.
+Then modify the data_root entry in the config files in `ObjectDet/FCAF3D/configs/scannet_det`.

 ### S3DIS 3D Detection Data
+Please refer to https://github.com/SamsungLabs/fcaf3d for S3DIS preprocessing.
+Then modify the data_root entry in the config files in `ObjectDet/FCAF3D/configs/s3dis_det`.

 ## Training
 ### ScanNet Segmentation